iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Epsilon Subgradient Introduction.md

 **Remarks**

-I made this up, not sure if this is the references or not.
+I made this up, not sure if this is in the literature.

 #### **Definition | Weak epsilon subdifferential**